JuniorHockey.io

 As I see it, we are talking about three different types of offenses here so let’s go through them.

-FROM A LOWER TIER-
+FROM LOWER TIER

-In the case of tier III, the player has already compensated the team for the developmental costs, so the team deserves nothing but the handshake while benefiting from being listed as the previous team.
+In the case of tier III, the player has already compensated the team for the developmental costs, so the team deserves nothing but the handshake while benefiting from being listed as the player's previous team.

 FROM A HIGHER TIER-